Quick guide to Communism

 I find the moment discussions turn a tiny bit nuanced and include ideas like planning the economy or taking social outcomes into the calculations, dilettante ideologues like to dismiss them using breezy rhetoric of the type “we all know what happened under communism”.
-While that arrogantly breezy style is good most of the time for covering up lack of actual knowledge, it is an automatic red flag to me: I find that their carefully constructed world view quickly collapses under the slightest prodding.
-Because of my dislike of ignorant arrogant people, I rarely leave this opportunity alone.
-The following check-mate in three steps never fails: I ask them to give a single example — they will say something like Russia or China, but it doesn’t really matter — then I point out they were never communist.
+While that arrogantly breezy style is good most of the time for covering up lack of actual knowledge, it is an automatic red flag to me: I find that their carefully constructed world view quickly collapses almost always under the slightest prodding.
+Because of my dislike of ignorant and arrogant people, I rarely leave this opportunity alone.
+The following check-mate in three steps never fails: I ask them to give a single example — they will say something like Russia or China, but it doesn’t really matter — then I say they were never communist.
 If they resist, I clarify the definition (something like “a system of social organization in which all property is owned by the community and each person contributes and receives according to their ability and needs”).
 Clearly nothing like China or Russia, or any country — game over.
 The mental pain etched on the faces at this point is a familiar, easily repeatable sight.

-At this stage, I like to slip in a bit of education — I don’t like to remain arrogant myself if I can help it.
-Take a step back, I ask, and consider which countries hosted so called “communist” revolutions (did you notice how Communists always come to power through a popular revolt)?
-The answer is quite clear: undeveloped countries with oppressive, autocratic, incompetent monarchs or dictators, tormenting the nation with poverty and/or serving foreign rulers.
-The only major exception to this rule “wretched states give rise to home-grown popular Communism” rule (think Hungary in 1956, Czechoslovakia in 1968, Poland in 1980) are from moderately developed Middle Europe that fell under external communist power during the upheaval of WWII, when Red Army drove Axis occupiers out — quite a special circumstance.
-In general, people have been suffering oppression before they became communist just as much or even more so as after that time.
+At this stage, if possible, I like to slip in a bit of education — I don’t like to remain arrogant myself if I can help it.
+Take a step back, I plead, and consider which countries hosted so called “communist” revolutions (did you notice how Communists always come to power through a popular revolt)?
+The answer is quite clear: difficult, undeveloped countries with oppressive, autocratic, incompetent monarchs or dictators, tormenting the nation with poverty and/or serving foreign rulers.
+The only major exception to this “wretched states give rise to home-grown popular Communism” rule (think Hungary in 1956, Czechoslovakia in 1968, Poland in 1980) are from moderately developed Middle Europe that fell under external, nominally communist power during the upheaval of WWII, when Red Army drove Axis occupiers out —but that’s quite a special circumstance.
+In general, people have been suffering oppression before they set out to revolt even more so than after that time.
 In all other instances, freedoms were severely curtailed and life was cheap before the “Communists” (or Nationalists, or maybe a faith-group that rode the discontentment and managed to take control) came to and centralised power, got more curtailed and cheaper — as they do in all wars — during the power struggles and subsequent purges, but then started to go up, especially if the place managed to eke out some economic progress, just like it does everywhere where economic progress is made.
-The reverse is also true: developed (and therefore democratic — causation only goes this one way, as we shall see below) countries never converted to Communism.
-The consequences of free votes, like food on the table, reasonable levels of home ownership, and a touch of social mobility immunise societies against Communism (but democrats, stay aware: Democracy can lead to Fascism unless vigilant about it, something a la “A Clockwork Orange”.
+The reverse is also true: developed, and therefore democratic (causation only goes this way) countries don’t do revolutions and never converted to authoritarian powers, Communist or otherwise.
+The consequences of free votes, like food on the table, reasonable levels of home ownership, and a touch of social mobility perfectly immunise societies against autocrats in general.
+But democrats, stay aware: Democracy can still lead to Fascism unless vigilant about it, something a la “A Clockwork Orange”.

-The next point may sound like pedantic semantics but is actually really important.
+The next point may sound like pedantic semantics but is more than that.
 At this stage I tend to mention to the disoriented fellows that utopias like state-wide communism was never a plan by anyone in position to make it a reality.
 I couldn’t have been, because state-enforced communism can never exist: the “state” and “commune” are diametrically opposed to each other.
 Communism can exist under the ideas of Pierre-Joseph Proudhon, like co-operatives instead of nationalisation, “order without power” instead of central authority, etc. Communes, popping up at various times in various (usually monarchist or capitalist) countries around the world all operated on these principles and were only ever proposed and realised on small scales, hundreds, maybe thousands of volunteering people at most.
 The dilettante will not likely know about the success or otherwise of small communes, like the kibbutzim of Israel, the German Kommune groups, UK Bruderhof groups (inspired by early Christians — maybe Jesus was a communist?), US hippy agricultural communities, rural Mir communities of Russia and monastic communities around the world, to list just a few — had he had any idea, the dilettante wouldn’t have been so glib to begin with.
-Ask the French about their very own, the world’s most influential one (the Paris commune), and you are likely to get blanks stares or at most, a couple of very confused thought-snippets.
+Ask the French about their very own, the world’s largest and most influential one (the Paris commune), and you are likely to get blanks stares or at most, a couple of very confused thought-snippets.
 So no, we don’t all know what happened under communism — in fact, only very few do.

-Finally and optionally, we can stretch our unhappy disciples a bit by pointing out that actually, the nominally communist parties familiar to us all are the most anti-communist of all: because they rely on monopoly of centralised hierarchical power, when they come to power, they always dismantle previously formed, small, egalitarian and anti-bureaucratic communes.
-Communist parties actually extinguish communism!
+So, we can stretch our unhappy disciples to a breaking point by explaining that actually, the nominally communist parties familiar to us all are the most anti-communist of all: because they rely on monopoly of centralised hierarchical power, when they come to occupy that seat of power, they always dismantle previously formed, small, egalitarian and anti-bureaucratic communes.
 Incredulous dude says “whaaat?”
+Communist parties actually extinguish communism?

-If time allows, the dilettante, after coming to his senses to an extent, may offer a defence that they just misspoke (they tend not be students of semantics), and really meant a comparison of models of economy: autocratic central planning underpinned by social egalitarian values as opposed to the western democratic/open market-based/private-capital-dominant recipe.
-Problem is, this defence only makes the argument worse.
-As discussed before, autocratic (usually nominally communist, sometimes nationalist/fascist) parties with their central plans come to power only amidst great hardships, usually in the least developed countries or countries that are sliding backwards.
-When sampling only these troubled countries, the picture emerging is unnaturally clear: all undeveloped countries that actually showed rapid economic development used the central planning model (say, South Korea, China, Vietnam), and undeveloped countries that took the open democratic western model (to stay in similar area, think India, Philippines) early on are showing decidedly inferior development.
+If time allows, the dilettante, after coming to his senses to an extent, may offer a defence that they just misspoke (in my experience they tend not be students of semantics), and really meant a comparison of models of economy: autocratic central planning underpinned by social egalitarian values as opposed to the western, democratic/individual-focused/open market-based/private-capital-dominant recipe.
+But this defence only makes the argument worse.
+As we discovered before, autocratic (usually nominally communist, sometimes nationalist/fascist) parties with their invasive governments and central plans come to power only amidst division, corruption and hardships, usually in the least developed countries or countries that are sliding backwards.
+When sampling only these troubled countries, the picture emerging is unnaturally clear: all the troubled countries that showed rapid economic development used the central planning model (say, South Korea, China, Vietnam), and undeveloped countries that took the open democratic western model (to stay in similar area, think India, Philippines) early on are showing decidedly inferior development.
 Overdone central planning may induce complacency in more developed economies (hello, Europe!), but there is no danger of that when you are fighting for your survival.
-When it is obvious what first steps need to be done, and when you know what needs to be done, central planning is simply more efficient.
+When you are poor, it is obvious what first steps need to be done, and when you know what needs to be done, central planning is simply more efficient.
 It is hard to be more incorrect than our dilettante imagining western model as source of low-end development Communists typically face.

 Of course, as a country develops, the central model needs to partially give way to the more de-centralised market model.
 But this is obvious to all leaderships, and (unless placed under duress, usually by self-righteous foreign powers or domestic nationalistic/religious groups) this is inevitably happening.
-Details like timing and degree/areas of liberalisation matter, and some countries take too long before opening, partly because dictators who lose their power have very short life expectancy, but inertia and human conservatism are also part of the problem.
-Keep your eyes on the important issues though: the incontrovertible historical facts are that development from the low levels is fiendishly difficult, that central planning is the best starter motor, and by the time a country like South Korea arrives to the club of developed countries, economic policy it is slowly being overtaken by market interactions and the modus operandi are barely distinguishable from the open, outwardly laissez-faires (but really, still more planned than most think) West.
+Details like timing and degree/areas of liberalisation matter, and some countries do take too long before opening, partly because dictators who lose their power may have very short life expectancy, but inertia and human conservatism are also part of the problem.
+Keep your eyes on the important issues though: the incontrovertible historical facts are that development from the low levels is fiendishly difficult, that central planning is the best starter motor, and by the time a once-undeveloped country like South Korea arrives to the club of developed countries, its economic policy is overtaken by market interactions and the modus operandi are barely distinguishable from the open, outwardly laissez-faires (but really, still more planned than most think) West.

 To help cement the idea of how closely the openness of economies and politics are linked with order and development, I like to show how it works in reverse too — if the country experiences existential shocks, command-economy and dictator-like leaderships necessarily reappears.
 When Roosevelt, faced with the great depression, needed privately held gold to finance his New Deal, he simply made owning gold privately illegal.
 Not very nice in the home of free market, but necessary.
-The coronavirus shock of 2020 starkly illustrates this.
+The coronavirus shock of 2020 illustrates this even more starkly.
 Faced with shortages and economic destruction, western economics writers (who, due to having been spared by wars, enjoyed better living standards, and due to that were always in awe of their own insights) write of their amazement that in a few short weeks their countries went from the very familiar open system to one they used to make disparaging jokes about: price controls, suspension of safety legislations and environmental protections, talk of nationalisation of companies and centrally compelled economic production, export controls, government subsidising struggling companies and ignoring intellectual property laws.
 Anti-trust regulators direct previously competing businesses to coordinate their activities and share resources because “coordination is efficient”?
 Good heavens.
 Government planning and coordination required to avoid distortions and “collective action problems”?
-Anathema just a few weeks before, accepted to be so necessary on the day.
+Anathema just a few weeks before, quickly accepted to be so necessary on the day.
 And that’s just economics.
 More broadly, during this Covid crisis the western liberal society was quickly changing in even more surprising and fundamental ways.
 Western leaders used unheard rhetoric that centres on need, not entitlement.
 Harsh rules quickly materialised ($1,600 fine for eating a kebab on a park bench, real estate agents go to jail just for suggesting distressed renters can use pension fund to pay rent).